PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/common-labels.md

 <!-- body -->
 The metadata is organized around the concept of an _application_.
-Kubernetes is not a platform as a service (PaaS) and doesn't have or enforce a formal notion of an application.
+PlaidCloud is not a platform as a service (PaaS) and doesn't have or enforce a formal notion of an application.
 Instead, applications are informal and described with metadata.
 The definition of what an application contains is loose.